JeremyFunk/hidefiles/README.md

 # Hide Files

-Hide Files allows the user to configure profiles to hide unnecessary files and folders.
-The configuration is defined in a file on the root level of the workspace, called `hide-files.json`.
+Hide Files allows the user to configure profiles to hide all files and folders that are not immediately needed.
+This makes it much easier to find relevant files.

 ## Using Hide Files